H. R. Jothipala: Early days

 Nadarajah, one of the best radio tabla players in the country at the time, was living at Kosgas Junction in Grandpass, Colombo.
 One day he heard Jothipala singing and chose to sing Hindi songs at the weddings of the Colombo aristocracy.
 B. S. Perera, the famous film music director who was the head of the radio orchestra who first recognized Jothipala's talents.
 In 1952, there was a program on the radio called 'Adhunika Peya', which showcased the talents of amateur singers, courtesy of the Queen Sweets Company.
 He competed in this competition and became the winner.
 From there he went to the radio program "Jayagrahi Pelapaliya" and won first place.

 In 1955, he missed three golden opportunities to become a playback singer.
 At first, he went to meet Wimalaweera master who composed music for the film Podi Putha.
 During the audition, Wimalaweera informed Jothipala that his voice is not right, where it trembles and not sweet.
 In February, Jothipala and Chandrasena went Negombo and met B. A. W. Jayamanne and Rukmani Devi.
 Even though they satisfied about his voice, Jothipala could not go to India for playback as he did not have a passport.
 In the third time, he met A. B. Raj, director of the film Perakadoru Bena.
 He refused Jothipala due to having rough voice.

 Jothipala made his debut as a playback singer on Cyril P. Abeyratne's Surathalee, singing "Siriyame Sara", in 1956.
 Jothipala has said that he contemplated taking his life when he went with his friends to watch Podi Putha and found out that his song was not included.
 Later when Surathalee producer Jabir A. Cader wanted to hear one of his songs to consider him for the film, Jothipala almost passed on the offer as he did not possess enough money to create a record.
 He was helped out by veteran musician Stanley Omar who financed him for the sum of 35 rupees – a large amount of money at the time.
 Jothipala's song on the film, "Siriyame Sara," still remains popular in Sri Lanka, having recorded the popular number under the direction of T.R.
 Papa at Wahini Studio in India.

-Jothipala has worked with many reputed directors of Sri Lanka.
-In the early stages of his prolific career, Jothipala got the chance to work with the prolific filmmaker, Lester James Peries on the movie Sandeshaya.
-Jothipala sang the song "Puruthugeesi Karaya" for the film, which was composed by the legendary Sunil Santha and written by veteran lyricist Arisen Ahubudu.
+Jothipala has worked with many of Sri Lanka's reputed directors.
+In the early stages of his career, Jothipala had the opportunity to work with filmmaker Lester James Peries on the movie Sandeshaya.
+Jothipala performed the song "Puruthugeesi Karaya" for the film, which was composed by the legendary Sunil Santha, music directed by R. Muthuswamy and written by the veteran lyricist Arisen Ahubudu.